gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Each element (if any) of the first CBOR array is formatted as in the first CBOR array of the 'get_pub_keys' parameter of the Joining Request (see {{ssec-join-req-sending}}).

-* Each element (if any) of the second CBOR array is a CBOR byte string, which encodes the Sender ID of the group member for which the associated public key is requested.
+* Each element (if any) of the second CBOR array is a CBOR byte string (REQ9), which encodes the Sender ID of the group member for which the associated public key is requested.

 Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.